European professional basketball club rankings

 The European professional basketball club rankings are determined by the results of the professional basketball clubs in the EuroLeague and the EuroCup over the previous three seasons, excluding the competition's qualifying rounds.
-This ranking is exhaustive and does not include all the European club as it is based on closed ligue participation.
+This ranking is not exhaustive and does not include all European clubs as it is based on closed league participation.
 The FIBA proposes its own alternative rankings.

-The clubs receive two points for a win and one point for a tie or loss, in games of the main stages (and onwards) of the EuroLeague and the EuroCup.
+The clubs receive two points for a win and one point for a tie or loss in games of the main stages (and onwards) of the EuroLeague and the EuroCup.
 Qualifying round results are not taken into account.
-Clubs also receive 2 bonus points for reaching the Top 16 stage of the EuroCup, 2 bonus points for reaching the last 8 stage, one bonus point for reaching the last 4 stage, and 1 bonus point for reaching the Finals.
+Clubs also receive two bonus points for reaching the Top 16 stage of the EuroCup, two bonus points for reaching the quarterfinals, one bonus point for reaching the semifinals, and 1 bonus point for reaching the Finals.

 In case of a tie, the club with more wins in the last three seasons will rank higher.
 Should a tie persist, the ranking in the last EuroLeague or EuroCup season will determine the positions.

 Current ranking

-The top clubs in the current rankings are as follows (updated to 17 October 2025):
+The top clubs in the current rankings are as follows (updated to June 26, 2026):